AndersBallegaard/Python-resources/README.md

 ## Problem solving
 Documentation can get you a long way but sometimes you can need more.

-[The offical documentation](https://docs.python.org)(either for python the libary your having troble with)
+[The offical documentation](https://docs.python.org)(either for python or the libary your having troble with)

 [Google](https://www.google.com/)